espm-157/final-group-hauser-pekelney/README.md

 ## Team Members:

-- full name, github handle
+- Rachel Pekelney, rpekelney
-- full name, github handle
+- Joshua Hauser, jdhauser99

 This repository is a template for your team's repository.